The Missing Piece

 Step 1: Ask "Why?"
 About B

 Take your B list.
 For each benefit, ask: why do I want this?
 What does this serve?
+Keep asking until you reach something fundamental — the outcome beneath the outcome.

 Step 2: Ask "Why?"
 About C